jfhovinne/bpcli/README.md

 ```

 Build a PHP application using the paketo full builder, with debug logs,
-registry authentication and report containing the image tag and digest.
+registry authentication and report containing the image tag and digest:

 ```
 bpcli build \